 BDO Bedrijfsrevisoren Burg.
-CVBA was engaged as our independent registered public accounting firm in 2014 in connection with our preparation for our initial public offering.
-Grant Thornton Bedrijfsrevisoren cvba is our statutory auditor for Belgian company and tax law purposes, and was our statutory auditor in 2013.
+CVBA was engaged as our independent registered public accounting firm in 2016 and 2015 in connection with our SEC reporting obligations, and as our statutory auditor for Belgian company and tax law purposes in 2016.
+In 2015, Grant Thomton Bedrijfsrevisoren cvba was our statutory auditor for Belgian company and tax law purposes.
 The following table sets forth by category of service the total fees for services provided by BDO Bedrijfsrevisoren Burg.
-CVBA during the fiscal year ended December 31, 2014 and by Grant Thornton Bedrijfsrevisoren cvba during the fiscal year ended December 31, 2013.
+CVBA during 2016 and 2015, and Grant Thomton Bedrijfsrevisoren CVBA during 2015.